-TO: North Carolina Supplemental Retirement Board of Trustees FROM: Loren de Mey, Assistant Investment Director DATE: May 9, 2018 SUBJECT: Discussion / Action: 401k and 457b Plans - SMID Cap Growth Active Manager Search Recommendation
+TO: North Carolina Supplemental Retirement Board of Trustees FROM: Loren de Mey, Assistant Investment Director DATE: June 7, 2018 SUBJECT: Discussion / Action: NC 401k and NC 457b Plans - SMID Cap Growth Active Manager Search Recommendation

 As directed by the Supplemental Investment Subcommittee, Investment Management Division (IMD) staff and Mercer have conducted a search for an active manager as a potential replacement for TimesSquare in the NC Small/Mid Cap (SMID) Core Fund.
 If the Supplemental Investment Subcommittee and Board decide to pursue an active option for this replacement, then Staff and Mercer recommend Loomis Sayles as the fund manager.
+Loomis Sayles currently manages a Large Cap Growth strategy within the NC Large Cap Core Fund.
+As of May 31, 2018, the size of this mandate was approximately \$409 million.
+Note that the Large Cap Growth strategy is managed by a Loomis Sayles investment team that is different from the team managing its Small/Mid Cap Growth strategy, and being recommended, here, as the replacement for TimesSquare.

-The key reasons supporting Loomis Sayles as the manager recommendation include:
+The key reasons supporting Loomis Sayles as the manager to replace TimesSquare include: